 CIT Bank is not accredited with the Better Business Bureau (BBB), which gives it an B rating as of July 2022 after answering 75 customer complaints in the last three years.
 The bank averaged a 1.13 out of 5 star rating with only 16 reviews.
 Trustpilot gives CIT Bank a 3.2-star rating with 295 reviews.

 - High loan maximum.
 CIT Bank offers jumbo loans of up to $2 million at both fixed and adjustable rates.

 - Interest-only payments.
 CIT Bank’s adjustable-rate loans offer the flexibility of interest-only payments on both conforming and jumbo loans.

 - Flexible terms.
 You can choose between 10-, 15-, 20-, 25- and 30-year mortgage terms on fixed-rate loans.

 - Not transparent about fees.
 CIT Bank doesn’t list its fees online, so make sure to ask about closing costs, prepayment penalties and other potential fees as early in the process as possible.

 - Two-step application.
 Unlike some home loan lenders, you have to speak with a mortgage specialist before you can see your rates and options after you fill out the online form.

 - Limited options.
-A conforming or jumbo loan will probably work well for most personal or business homebuyers, but if you’re looking for other loans like VA or FHA, you’ll need to find another lender.
+A conforming or jumbo loan will probably work well for most personal or business homebuyers, but if you’re looking for other loans like VA or USDA, you’ll need to find another lender.